sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 hidden: false
 ---

-As you scale up and encounter document complexity, you can optimize extraction performance by choosing between LLMs or layout-based extraction methods.
+As you scale up and encounter document complexity, you can optimize extraction performance by choosing between large language model (LLM)-based or layout-based extraction methods.

 See the following diagram for an overview of when to use layout-based or LLM-based methods:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/document_landscape.png)

-Sensible recommends using large language model (LLM) prompts for free-form, highly variable documents, and layout-based, or "rule-based" queries for structured, less-variable documents.
-When either strategy can work, Sensible recommends layout-based queries for the sake of fast performance and deterministic output.
-You can combine both strategies since they're fully compatible with each other.
+Sensible recommends using LLM prompts for free-form, highly variable documents, and layout-based, or "rule-based" queries for structured, less-variable documents.
+In cases where either strategy works, Sensible recommends layout-based queries for the sake of fast performance and deterministic output.
+You can mix and match strategies since they're both part of Sensible's query language, *SenseML*.
+For example, you can [fall back](doc:fallbacks) between layout- and LLM-based queries for the same document.

 See the following table to learn more about extraction strategies: